jaytimm/twitter-and-us-lawmakers/twitter-handles.md

     Twitter details to other data sets without having to make manual edits.

--   The list also accounts for screen name changes.
+-   The list also accounts for any changes in Twitter handles.

 ------------------------------------------------------------------------